Lansweeper-public/NameChecker/README.md

 In `src/services/sites.ts` there is an example about how can be retrieved information of a site, providing the siteId obtained in 'authorizedSites' query.

-### :magic_wand: Assets query
+### :crossed_swords: Assets query

 The last one and most important, how to retrieve assets, it is in `src/services/assetResources.ts`.
-The first call performed doesn't have page, then Lansweeper API will provide the first matches without cursor.
+The first call performed doesn't have page, then Lansweepe's API will provide the first matches without cursor.

 Once the user is navigating to next or previous page, it is added to the query using a cursor, the cursor is an identifier obtained in the last query performed to know next or previous element, in this way Namechecker is consuming the API in a paginated way.